godror/godror/README.md

 At least Go 1.11 is required!

-Although an Oracle client is NOT required for compiling, it is at run time.
+Although an Oracle client is NOT required for compiling, it *is* at run time.
 One can download it from <https://www.oracle.com/database/technologies/instant-client/downloads.html>

 ## Connect

-In `sql.Open("godror", connString)`, you can provide the classic "user/passw@service_name" as connString, or an URL like "oracle://user:passw@service_name".
+In `sql.Open("godror", connString)`, you can provide the classic "user/passw@service_name" as connString, or an URL like "oracle://user:passw@service_name", where *service_name* can be either a service name, either a `host:port/service_name`, or a `(DESCRIPTION=...)`.

 You can provide all possible options with `ConnectionParams`.
 Watch out the `ConnectionParams.String()` does redact the password